ai4ce/FusionSense/README.md

 **This Documentation is functionally complete as of 12/1/2024.
 More minor details will be added from time to time.**

+:new: [2025-1-27] *FusionSense has been accepted by ICRA2025.
+See you in Atlanta!*

 :new: [2024-12-1] *Tutorial on Module 2 Active Touch Selection and Module 3 Local Geometric Optimization Updated.*

 :new: [2024-11-15] *Installation for VLM Reasoning & Active Touch Selection Updated.*